bhuvan-01/job_recommendation_webapp/frontend/README.md

     npm i / npm install

+Step 3 - Create.env file according to the sample.env with your credentials

-step 3 - run the frontend server
+step 4 - run the frontend server

       npm run dev